FilmerApp/.github/profile/README.md

 registering, and logging in, and one to manage a user's watchlist and recommend new films.
 The backends themselves are written in C#, and use Entity Framework
 Core to manage their SQL Server databases.

-For a full list of technical specifications, as well as justifications for my choices, see [Technical Choices]
+For a full list of technical specifications, as well as justifications for my choices, see [Technical Choices and Other Considerations](#technical-choices-and-other-considerations)

 ## Group Project
 Alongside my personal project, I worked with a group on a different application: Eeventify.
 Eeventify is a social app that allows users to organise activities